Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddPluginPythonApi.rst

 Use Server API
 --------------

-In this section we'll get a reference to the Active Task API and then create a task on the mobile UI.
+In this section we'll get a reference to the Peek Plugin Inbox API and then create a task on the mobile UI.

 .. note:: In order to use this example, you will need to have the